By David Mitchell

 In the reader’s guide at the end, Hugo and Crispin, and to some extent, Dave Brubeck, were men who became better people because of Holly.
 But what did this have to do with the novel's overarching narrative or theme?

-The final narrator, Marinus, was what brought everything back full circle.
+The final narrator, the Horologist named Marinus, was what brought everything back full circle.
 His chapter was the best one, not only because it explained everything, but was also the most creatively interesting because Marinus was convincing in his first life as a man and then as a young peasant girl who makes her way up in 16th c. society.
 Marinus appearing in the final chapter when Holly was a grandmother in post-apocalyptic Ireland was pretty cool because he was able to finally return the favour by rescuing Holly's granddaughter and adopted grandson.

 In the Guardian article, Mitchell spoke about ‘delayed gratification’ and not doing what other writers were doing.
 The one thing I did appreciate with the ‘delayed gratification’ was that when the fantasy stuff came back in full force, it picked up the plot where it left off, made me revisit Holly’s section again, and then her encounter with Esther Little and Marinus made more sense.